All Episodes

 So it's not a slam dunk.

-It's not going the way the leadership wants.
+It's not going the way the leadership wants, folks.

-Folks don't know what's going to happen the rest of the day, but even though the vote on the rule happened, it doesn't appear that what would be an automatic vote up and down on the whole thing after some debate is not going to happen.
+But even though the vote on the rule happened, it doesn't appear that what would be an automatic vote up and down on the whole thing after some debate is now going to happen.

 Just further justification for my throwing away a day off and coming in tomorrow.